steemit/smt-whitepaper/cbt-manual/manual.md

 ##### Burning contributed STEEM

-In this ICO, the STEEM is permanently destroyed rather than going into the wallet of any person.
+In this ITO, the STEEM is permanently destroyed rather than going into the wallet of any person.
-This mimics the structure of the Counterparty ICO.
+This mimics the structure of the Counterparty ITO.

 ```
 {